 The Graduate Counseling Program funds five graduate assistantship positions.
 The students selected for these appointments hold various positions on campus and receive compensation to cover the cost of their courses.
 These roles will be shared in March directly with eligible students.

-A financial aid counselor helps a student understand her financial aid package.
+A Rollins admission counselor helps a student understand the graduate program.

 Connect with a Financial Aid Counselor